neildawson/neildawson.github.io/_work/nandos.md

 ![Signing in on the old site]({{ "/assets/nandos/login-old.jpg" | absolute_url }})
 <span class="post-meta">Signing in on the old site – the "Hatch a new account" link leads to registration</span>

-Through conversations with Nando’s stakeholders, back end suppliers, and our tech team, I proposed a streamlined flow to address these points while **respecting technical constraints**.
+Through conversations with Nando’s stakeholders, back end suppliers, and our tech team, I proposed a streamlined flow to address these points while <mark>respecting technical constraints</mark>

-I conducted **competitor research**, examining similar services like Pizza Hut, auditing the multiple Nando’s log in systems, and seeking interaction patterns in other places.
+I conducted <mark>competitor research</mark>  examining similar services like Pizza Hut, auditing the multiple Nando’s log in systems, and seeking interaction patterns in other places.

 ### Doing the hard work, so customers don't need to

 At the time, a Nando’s customer could own accounts on multiple systems: delivery, collection, and loyalty.
 Though one system would be eliminated by the merger, customers may not know what accounts they owned or which to use.

-I recommended a **two-step log in process**, used by Apple and Eventbrite, to address this.
+I recommended a <mark>two-step log in process</mark>  used by Apple and Eventbrite, to address this.
 By submitting email address first, the system can present a password field to existing users and a registration form to new users.
 Users don’t need to do detective work to discover if they already have an account, and new users retain their location in the checkout flow.

-We took inspiration from Metro Bank’s principle of avoiding shutters and glass barriers in their branches, **designing for customers, not criminals**.
-Collaborating with the tech team, we pre-empted concerns that explicitly acknowledging the existence of accounts was a security threat by demonstrating that any determined attacker can discover the presence of an account.
+We took inspiration from Metro Bank’s principle of avoiding shutters and glass barriers in their branches, <mark>designing for customers, not criminals</mark> Collaborating with the tech team, we pre-empted concerns that explicitly acknowledging the existence of accounts was a security threat by demonstrating that any determined attacker can discover the presence of an account.
 Understanding this, the Nando’s stakeholders agreed it was unnecessary to obfuscate things for genuine customers.

 ### From concept to reality

-I integrated the two-step log in process into a **responsive Axure RP prototype** of the whole ordering journey, including form logic to recognise email addresses so we could test flows for recognised and unrecognised users.
-I conducted four rounds of **user testing** with the prototype, including two guerrilla sessions in Nando’s restaurants.
+I integrated the two-step log in process into a <mark>responsive Axure RP prototype</mark> of the whole ordering journey, including form logic to recognise email addresses so we could test flows for recognised and unrecognised users.
+I conducted four rounds of <mark>user testing</mark> with the prototype, including two guerrilla sessions in Nando’s restaurants.

 ![Axure RP prototype of the check out journey running on mobile]({{ "/assets/nandos/prototype.jpg" | absolute_url }})
 <span class="post-meta">Axure RP prototype of the check out journey running on mobile – the customer's email address has been recognised, so they see a login form instead of a registration form</span>